Heston MSA: History

 It is owned by Moto.
 The 11-mile £19m Chiswick-Langley section of the M4 (London - South Wales Motorway) opened on Wednesday 24 March 1965, together with the Heathrow Airport spur.

+Planning

+Consulting engineers were Sir Alexander Gibb & Partners, and it was built by Costain, with 16 acres on each side.
+The 11 miles of M4 from Chiswick to Langley were the first to be computer controlled from the police centre at Heston services, with digital motorway signs in March 1969, opened by Labour minister Richard Marsh, Baron Marsh.
+GEC received the £120,000 contract in March 1968, with 57 illuminated signs.

+Construction

+A contract was awarded in September 1966, with each side to have a 21,000 sq ft restaurant building.
+There would be 46 pumps, on 12 islands, holding 210,000 gallons of petrol.
+The Chiswick - Langley M4 section was the busiest in the country, and the first motorway section to be lit, with a £100,000 lighting contract in October 1966.

 During construction of this section, much vandalism took place near Harmondsworth and Harlington.
 The lighting of the site was provided by the street lighting division of British Lighting Industries.
 The 100 ft main lighting columns were supplied by British Steel Corporation's Northern and Tubes Group (Stewarts & Lloyds).

 Out of London

 The westbound side was opened on 4 March 1967.
 It had 46 petrol pumps.
 It was opened by Granada Ltd, and was their third service area after Toddington (1964) and Frankley (1966).
 It had been planned to open in July 1966.
+When the westbound side opened, it was planned that the restaurant would open around September 1967.
+The first restaurant on the westbound opened on Wednesday 22 November 1967, when nothing on the eastbound side was open.
+There was a self service restaurant for 220, a transport cafeteria for 120, and waitress service restaurant for 94.
+The eastbound side was planned to open soon after.

+The westbound section is accessed via Phoenix Way, and is adjacent to the site where most of the Heston Aerodrome buildings were located.

 The 2019 Motorway Services User Survey found that Heston's westbound side was in the top five motorway services in the UK for customer satisfaction.

 Into London

-The eastbound side was opened on 4 January 1968 by the then Miss United Kingdom, Jennifer Lynn Lewis and entertainer Joe Brown.
+The eastbound side was opened on Wednesday 3 January 1968 by the then Miss United Kingdom, Jennifer Lynn Lewis and entertainer Joe Brown.
+The eastbound side was opened to public the next day.
+The site could seat 750 people, 400 cars, with 250 lorries and coaches.

 The whole project had cost £500,000.
-The eastbound side is the part nearest the former Heston Aerodrome.